nand2tetris/web-ide/docs/user_guide/README.md

 # NAND2Tetris Web User Guide

 This web application implements the [NAND2Tetris](https://nand2tetris.org) software suite, including an hdl chip simulator, a hack CPU, and a Hack VM.
-Students are able to paste their implementations of the
+Students are able to paste their implementations of the various chips and programs

 ## Chip Simulator